 11.3.
 Unless authorized by the Information Security Department, at no time shall an attempt be made to take advantage of any Security Weakness or Security Vulnerability.

 11.4.
 Security Weaknesses or Vulnerabilities that have been compromised could trigger a Security Event.
-Security Events shall be analyzed by the Information Security to determine whether or not they are considered Security Incidents, which are required to be addressed in accordance with the Incident Response Procedures.
+Security Events shall be analyzed by the Information Security to determine whether they are considered Security Incidents, which are required to be addressed in accordance with the Incident Response Procedures.

-12. Auditing and Assessments
+12. Audit and Assessments Policy

 12.1.
 An Independent Party shall verify iCIMS’s compliance with the IT Security Policy through periodic audits, at least once per calendar year.